zulip/zulip/docs/subsystems/sending-messages.md

 changes.

-Zulip aims for a near-perfect local echo experience, which requires is why our [markdown system](../subsystems/markdown.md) requires both an authoritative (backend) markdown implementation and a secondary (frontend) markdown implementation, the latter used only for the local echo feature.
-Read our markdown documentation for all the tricky details on how that works and is tested.
+Zulip aims for a near-perfect local echo experience, which requires is why our [Markdown system](../subsystems/markdown.md) requires both an authoritative (backend) Markdown implementation and a secondary (frontend) Markdown implementation, the latter used only for the local echo feature.
+Read our Markdown documentation for all the tricky details on how that works and is tested.

 The rest of this section details how Zulip manages locally echoed